covid-at-home/covid-at-home/level2.md

 - fever medication: drug, dose, time(s)
 - other medications: same
 - pain: where, when, how bad it is from 0 (no pain) to 10 (worst pain imaginable)
-- coughing: does it hurt, is it productive, wet or dry, frequent or occasional, does it interfere with sleep?
+- coughing: does it hurt, is it productive, frequent or occasional, does it interfere with sleep?
 - mucus: what color, how much?
 - breathing: is it labored when you're doing nothing, or when you exert yourself?
 If shortness of breath bothers you, maybe start noting respiration rate in breaths per minute.